 1. Erik Morales SD 12 Marco Antonio Barrera – February 19, 2000: As far as all-Mexican fights are concerned, fans never had it better.
 At Las Vegas’ Mandalay Bay, two fierce, all-action warriors met in a super bantamweight unification grudge match that ushered in the era of the Fabulous Four.
 Morales brought an undefeated record, as well as impressive wins over Daniel Zaragoza, Wayne McCullough and the same Junior Jones who had twice bested Barrera.
 The “Baby-Faced Assassin”, notwithstanding his losses to Jones, wanted to prove he was every bit as good as the younger Morales; bookies begged to differ, some of them going as far as labeling him a 5-to-1 underdog in his first meeting with “El Terrible.”

-Needless to say, Barrera vs Morales I more than lived up to its considerable hype, offering rancor-fuelled action from the opening bell and changes in momentum in practically every round.
+Needless to say, Barrera vs Morales I more than lived up to its considerable hype, offering rancor-fuelled action from the opening bell and changes in momentum changes in practically every round.
 The violence reached an apex in a savage fifth stanza that earned Round of the Year honors.
 Controversy also arose, with Barrera earning a dubious knockdown in a dramatic final round.
 In the end, close scorecards awarded a split decision to “El Terrible” when most observers believed Barrera more deserving.
 The first Barrera vs Morales confrontation is a true boxing classic counted by many among the most vicious prizefights ever fought. –Rafael Garcia